Xeraster/SoSE_MeshConvert/readme.md

 this is a converter that can be used to convert standard obj files directly to Sins of a Solar Empire compatible mesh files.
-It doesn't currently work acceptably (the mesh will look all messed up) but it can still produce mesh files that the game will accept without crashing.
+It currently has the ability to export mesh data as well as properly export uv mapping.

+It's not quite as efficient as ConvertXSI, generating about 50% more vertices.